Royal Museum for Central Africa

-The Royal Museum for Central Africa (RMCA) (Koninklijk Museum voor Midden-Afrika (KMMA); Musée royal de l'Afrique centrale (MRAC); Königliches Museum für Zentralafrika (KMZA)), also officially known as the AfricaMuseum, is an ethnography and natural history museum situated in Tervuren in Flemish Brabant, Belgium, just outside Brussels.
-It was built to showcase King Leopold II's Congo Free State in the International Exposition of 1897.
+The Royal Museum for Central Africa (RMCA) (Koninklijk Museum voor Midden-Afrika (KMMA); Musée royal de l'Afrique centrale (MRAC); Königliches Museum für Zentralafrika (KMZA)), communicating under the name AfricaMuseum since 2018, is an ethnography and natural history museum situated in Tervuren in Flemish Brabant, Belgium, just outside Brussels.
+It was originally built to showcase King Leopold II's Congo Free State in the International Exposition of 1897.

 The museum focuses on the Congo, a former Belgian colony.
-The sphere of interest, however, especially in biological research, extends to the whole Congo River basin, Middle Africa, East Africa, and West Africa, attempting to integrate "Africa" as a whole.
+The sphere of interest, however, especially in biological research, extends to the whole Congo Basin, Central Africa, East Africa, and West Africa, attempting to integrate "Africa" as a whole.
 Intended originally as a colonial museum, from 1960 onwards it has focused more on ethnography and anthropology.
 Like most museums, it houses a research department in addition to its public exhibit department.
 Not all research pertains to Africa (e.g. research on the archaeozoology of Sagalassos, Turkey).
 Some researchers have strong ties with the Royal Belgian Institute of Natural Sciences.

 In November 2013, the museum closed for extensive renovation work, including the construction of new exhibition space, and re-opened in December 2018.